markbirss/LilyGo-EPD-4-7-OWM-Weather-Display/README.md

 4. Added UV index and icon
 5. Added Feels-Like temperature if wind speed > 0
 6. Now now uses LAT/LON for weather location needed for the onecall API call, infact all OWM API calls are better supported with LAT/LON
-7. Added one mopre forecast period, so now displays 24-hours ahead
+7. Added one more forecast period, so now displays 24-hours ahead
 8. *** NOTE: You need to update **forecast_record.h and owm_credentials.h** from here
 9. Add sunset.h, sunrise,h and moon.h to the sketch folder